 Zhihu is a very useful forum in which many netizens will give you helpful feedback on your question.

 Choose the right time

 Chinese people love to travel around or go to famous sightseeing spots or museums on holidays.
-However Chinese do not have the same holiday periods as in the West.
+However Chinese do not have the same holiday periods as the West.
 The Chinese actually have several major holidays throughout the year.
 Although there are many long weekends during the year, there are two major holiday periods:

-GMA would help all kinds of museums for spread their names around China.
+GMA would help all kinds of museums spread their names around China.
 For example, Lavender Museum, founded by Georges Lincelé is located in Coustellet, France, in the heart of the Luberon Regional Natural Park.
 The museum is entirely centered on true lavender.
 Since 1991, it has been hosting visitors from the world over.
 The Lavender Museum tells the story of the crop of true lavender, its history, its challenges, and its future.
 It describes the properties and qualities of true lavender.

-Gentlemen Marketing Agency is specialized in the digital marketing in the Chinese market.
-Do not hesitate to contact us if you want to discuss any projects in China.
+Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
+Do not hesitate to contact us to discuss any projects in China.